+'''

-GetElem( ts TimeSeries,
+GetElem(ts TimeSeries,

 tstamp datetime year to fraction(5),

 flags integer default 0)

 returns row;

-tstamp The time stamp of the entry.
+ts The source time series.

+'''

-flags Valid values for the flags argument are described in "The flags argument values" on page 7-6.
+- tstamp The time stamp of the entry. - flags Valid values for the flags argument are described in "The flags argument values" on page 7-5.
 The default is 0.